nsharan2000/Project-AgroCaptain/README.md

-### Project details:
-* UNET used for image segmentation
-* NDVI calculated from .TIFF images as .jpg, .jpeg cannot include NIR data
+Note: The project is not complete.
+It's in the development phase.
+UNET needs to be used for image segmentation to provide an alternate model.
+NDVI needs to be calculated from NIR data from .TIFF file instead of .jpg file

 # Project-AgroCaptain